Hosting and bandwidth provided by MacAce.net.

 What are all the differences between the iPhone 3GS and the iPod touch 2nd Gen?

-In the same way that one can think of the iPod touch 2nd Gen on basic terms as an iPhone 3G with some of the capabilities "removed", one can think of it as an iPhone 3GS with much of the same iPod and handheld computing functionality but without the "phone", mobile phone networking (3G/EDGE), GPS-A support, integrated still/video camera, voice accessibility features (VoiceOver), voice control functionality, and digital compass.
-Both have integrated Nike + iPod support.
+In the same way that one can think of the iPod touch 2nd Gen on basic terms as an iPhone 3G with some of the capabilities removed, one can think of it as an iPhone 3GS with much of the same iPod and handheld computing functionality but without the "phone" functionality, mobile phone networking (3G/EDGE), GPS-A support, integrated still/video camera, voice accessibility features (VoiceOver), voice control capability, and digital compass.
+Both have integrated Nike+iPod support.

 External Differences